harisco7/test-for-opreto/README.md

-Getting started:
+#Getting started
-For installing Project: run npm install.
+npm run install.

+#Description

 This will display year with table component.

-if you click next button, it will move to next year and display table regarding to this year.
+- Click the next button to move to the next year and display the table for this year

-if you click prev button, it will move to previous year and display table regarding to the previous year.
+- Click the previous button to move to the previous year and display the table for the previous year